Fletcher-Alderton/FloatingNotes/Raycast.md

 # How to use Floating Notes with Raycast

-Replace Raycast's built-in notes with FloatingNotes for a superior floating note-taking experience that integrates seamlessly with your Raycast workflow.
+Replace Raycast's built-in notes with Floating Notes for a superior floating note-taking experience that integrates seamlessly with your Raycast workflow.

 ## 🎯 Overview

-By setting up Raycast quicklinks with FloatingNotes' URL schemes, you can:
+By setting up Raycast quicklinks with Floating Notes' URL schemes, you can:

 - **Replace Raycast Notes** with beautiful floating transparent windows
 - **Create notes instantly** from Raycast with a simple command
 - **Open recent notes** quickly without leaving your current workflow
-- **Maintain Raycast's speed** while gaining FloatingNotes' superior UI
+- **Maintain Raycast's speed** while gaining Floating Notes' superior UI
 - **Create notes with content** by passing text directly from Raycast

 ## 🚀 Step 1: Open Raycast Settings